nosarthur/traj-infra-upgrade/README.md

 # traj-infra

+The new trajectory infrastructure will do better on

+* virtual sites (pseudo atoms)
+* triclinic lattice

 Examples of transition to new trajectory infrastructure.
 I will keep updating this page as more code is refactored.